adstr123/gatsby-netlify-starter/README.md

     gatsby develop
     ```

-1.  **Open the source code and start editing!**
+1.  **Open the source code in your IDE of choice and start editing.
+See it reflected immediately in the browser!**

-    Your site is now running at `http://localhost:8000`!
+    The site is now running at `http://localhost:8000`!

-    *Note: You'll also see a second link: `http://localhost:8000/___graphql`.
-This is a tool you can use to experiment with querying your data.
+    *Note: a second link `http://localhost:8000/___graphql` provides access to a tool you can use to experiment with querying data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).*

-    Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
-Save your changes and the browser will update in real time!

 ## 🧐 What's inside?

-A quick look at the top-level files and directories you'll see in a Gatsby project.

     .
     ├── node_modules
     ├── src
+    ├── static
     ├── .gitignore
     ├── .prettierrc
     ├── gatsby-browser.js